On 14th June we were back at Ickenthwaite Forest, in Cumbria, to film the sequence when the Swallows visit the Charcoal Burners.

 ‘He doesn’t look much like a son.’
 The real Young Billy was almost indistinguishable from the actor.
 He seemed to take a wry interest in the filming but what he thought of us, of the crew, I dread to think.
 We were aliens on his planet.
 Terribly bossy ones.

 The Call Sheet for the day scheduled Scene 110 with the adder, but I recorded in my diary that we had completed that the previous day.
 I must have meant my part in it.
-The Director, Claude Whatham, was probably using the time to pick-up the shots of Young Billy working with his dampened fire.
+The director, Claude Whatham, was probably using the time to pick-up the shots of Young Billy working with his dampened fire.

 Much later, when I asked Claude what made a good director he said, ‘You need to use your time well.’
 This probably makes you an employable director, but I think Claude had other assets.
-We all adored him for one thing, and would do anything for him.
+We all adored him for one thing, and would do anything he asked without question.
 We knew that he wanted us to keep going, no matter what happened.
 Susan really did leave her basket behind at the Charcoal Burners’.
 When Old Billy called her, she was truly taken aback and sweetly ran to collect it.
 It’s something that rings true, a natural quality that Claude brought to the film.

 The interior of the hut must have been tricky to light.
 I think we had a real fire burning in the stone grate and Claude was keen for the scene to be atmospherically smoky.
 The wood smoke itself was fine but the crew were working with smoke guns, since they were more directional and considered more controllable.
 The acrid fumes produced by their oil canisters choked me but Jack Woolgar was absolutely stoic and kept our attention.
 I loved drawing with the charcoal.
 I wish I had drawn him.
 Apart from the amount of smoke it was lovely inside the mossy wigwam.
 I could have stayed there quite happily.
 It was nice and warm.